 By default, Procreate uses mirroring for it’s symmetry, so you can quickly create mirrored drawings just by turning on the symmetry tool.

 How to Use Procreate’s Rotational Symmetry

 Within the Procreate Symmetry settings, click on the Options tab, and toggle on Rotational Symmetry.
-With this option turned on, all of your drawings will be backwards and upside down.
-Instead of simply mirroring them, Rotational Symmetry reflects them and rotates them.
+With this option turned on, instead of simply mirroring them, Rotational Symmetry rotates them.

 Procreate’s default symmetry settings utilize mirroring.
 This means that whatever is drawn on one side of your symmetry line will be mirrored on the other.